betfair-datascientists/betfair-datascientists.github.io/src/historicData/backtestingRatingsTutorial.md

 - Because this process is very slow you might want to save much more information than you think you need
 - For example I currently think I only want the best back and lay prices at t-3 mins before the off but I've saved the top 3 boxes in the available to back and lay ladders as dictionary strings
-- From these ladders I can retroactively calculate not only just the best back and lay prices but also WAP prices and also sizes at those boxes which I could use for much more accurate backtesting if I wanted to later without having can across the entire stream files again
+- From these ladders I can retroactively calculate not only just the best back and lay prices but also WAP prices and also sizes at those boxes which I could use for much more accurate backtesting if I wanted to later without having to scan across the entire stream files again
 - I could easily save the entire open and traded orders ladders in the same way amongst many other ways of retaining more of the data for post-processing analysis

 ![Stream Ladder Columns](./img/ladderColumns.png)